 Space Center Houston is conducting a $5 million campaign to support the restoration of Historic Mission Control.
 This important site was named in 1985 to the U.S. National Register of Historic Places in recognition of its historical significance and worthiness of preservation.
 Only through the efforts of Space Center Houston can the general public visit the control room area and experience its authenticity.

-The restoration of the room, also called the Mission Operations Control Room (MOCR), will feature the authentic consoles used to monitor nine Gemini, all Apollo moon missions and 21 space shuttle missions.
-They include the flight of Apollo 11 that first landed men on the moon, the Apollo 13 mission that famously experienced an in-flight emergency and 40 other space missions.
+The restoration of Historic Mission Control will feature the authentic consoles used to monitor nine Gemini, all Apollo moon missions and 21 space shuttle missions.
+These missions include the flight of Apollo 11 that first landed men on the moon, the Apollo 13 mission that famously experienced an in-flight emergency and 40 other space missions.

-More than just a site where history was made, the Historic Mission Control is a symbol of the dedicated team that made history over and over.
-They did so through a process that continues to inspire generations of scientists, engineers and astronauts to tackle the technological and scientific challenges of today and tomorrow.
+More than just a site where history was made, Historic Mission Control is a symbol of the dedicated team that made history over and over.
+It did so through a process that continues to inspire generations of scientists, engineers and astronauts to tackle the technological and scientific challenges of today and tomorrow.
+Help preserve it today!

 City of Webster gift

 In early 2017, the Webster City Council approved a $3.5 million commitment from its Hotel Occupancy Tax Fund as a lead gift to its longtime partner Space Center Houston to help fund the restoration of NASA’s Historic Mission Control.
 To motivate additional support, $400,000 of the gift was directed as a 1:1 challenge for a crowdfunding campaign to invite the public to help with the restoration and raise additional funds.

 Since the city of Webster was incorporated in 1958, NASA has served as a catalyst to grow the city and the region.
 Webster is home to more than 2,200 business – many of which are aerospace companies working on NASA’s current deep space missions and the daily operations for the International Space Station.
 The city’s global importance to space exploration will continue through this generous gift.